VOTING IS ONE OF THE MOST IMPORTANT WAYS FOR CITIZENS TO PARTICIPATE IN THE POLITICAL PROCESS.

 We have made some brochures at Headquarters and encourage each and every one of you to take a few and pass them out to educate folks on what Ranked Choice Voting is and how terrible this would be for Oregon.

 Bottom Line?
-SAY NO!
+VOTE NO!

 Definition of “Rank“: